Enes Kanter Freedom: Oklahoma City Thunder (2015–2017)

 On February 19, 2015, Kanter was traded to the Oklahoma City Thunder in a three-team deal that involved the Detroit Pistons.
 Two days later, he made his debut for the Thunder, recording a double-double with 10 points and 13 rebounds in a 110–103 win over the Charlotte Hornets.
 On April 1, 2015, he scored a then career-high 30 points in a 135–131 loss to the Dallas Mavericks.

 After the 2014–15 season, Kanter became a restricted free agent.
 On July 9, 2015, he received a four-year, $70 million offer sheet from the Portland Trail Blazers.
 However, three days later, the Thunder exercised their right of first refusal and matched the offer sheet extended to Kanter by the Trail Blazers.
 On March 14, 2016, he scored a then season-high 26 points in a 128–94 win over the Portland Trail Blazers.
 On April 6, he recorded a career-high 33 points and 20 rebounds in a 120–115 loss to the Portland Trail Blazers, becoming the first player in Thunder history to score at least 30 points and grab 20 rebounds in a game.
 In Game 3 of the Thunder's first-round playoff series against the Dallas Mavericks, Kanter recorded a playoff career-high 21 points and a game-high eight rebounds in a 131–102 win, claiming a 2–1 series lead.
 In Game 4 of the series, Kanter helped the Thunder go up 3–1 with 28 points on 12-of-13 shooting, setting a playoff career high for the second straight game.
+During his time in Oklahoma City, Enes was a beloved member of the "Stache Bros" which was the nickname for former Oklahoma City Thunder centers Steven Adams and Enes Kanter, who developed a close friendship and matching mustaches while teammates from 2015–2017.
+Known for their comedic on-court partnership, similar personalities, and shared love for charity, they became a beloved duo during their time with the team.

 On November 28, 2016, Kanter recorded a season-high 27 points and 10 rebounds in a 112–103 win over the New York Knicks.
 On January 26, 2017, he sustained a fractured forearm after punching a chair on the Thunder's bench during their game against the Dallas Mavericks.
 He was subsequently ruled out for six to eight weeks.
 He returned to action on February 24, 2017, against the Los Angeles Lakers after missing nine games.
 He finished with four points on 2-for-12 shooting.

-When Kanter lost his passport and faced being trapped abroad, his teammates, Russell Westbrook and Steven Adams, reached out to him to make sure he was okay.